🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 6. Dori Poles

-Dori poles are popular around marinas and areas where there are numerous boats, but they're also used for smaller family docks as well as shared community docks.
+Dori poles are popular around marinas and areas with numerous boats, but they're also used for smaller family docks and shared community docks.

 They're long tall poles that usually have a pennant flag attached.
 The wind sways them fairly easily, which acts as a bird deterrent that spooks ducks, geese and seagulls from flying (or dropping bombs) anywhere near your boat.